explosion/prodigy-openai-recipes/README.md

 #### Example usage

-As an example, let's try to generate humerous haikus.
+As an example, let's try to generate humorous haikus.
 To do that we first need to construct two jinja files that represent the prompt to send to OpenAI.

 ##### `templates/ab/prompt1.jinja2`